 Nate Wilcox, General Studies, Administrator

-Over the past year, members of the administration, faculty, and students have collaborated to generate this Sustainability Plan, the University’s first, complete with high-level goals.
+Members of the administration, faculty, and students have collaborated to generate this Sustainability Plan, the University’s first, complete with high-level goals.
 This Plan highlights a set of strategies that departments, including but not limited to Facilities and Operations, will advance over the next three years.

-The role of school-based actions in the form of policy and behavior change will accelerate the University’s ability to realize its sustainability goals.
+The role of school-based actions in the form of policy and behavior change accelerates the University’s ability to realize its sustainability goals.
 The primary objective of the SLN is to engage a wide range of stakeholders from across the campus to collaborate in developing and endorsing a set of these actions that can serve to guide Columbia’s schools to foster a culture of sustainability.

 Environmental Stewardship looks forward to sharing the progress Columbia is able to make over the course of the coming years through this energizing engagement platform.

 If you are a Green Leader, login to Sustainable Columbia Workspaces and complete your self-audit.

 In support of the University's Sustainability Principles, Columbia is committed to foster a culture of sustainability.
 The Workplace Certification webform provides a checklist of all the possible actions schools and departments can take at Columbia to support the University's sustainability goals as outlined in our plan.